edmond-leung-0724/k8s-first-nginx/README.md

 kubectl describe pod nginx-pod

-3) To get inside the pod
+3) Connect to the pod

 kubectl get pod -A